Muskankadian/Sentiment-Analysis/README.md

 - Python
 - Libraries: NLTK, Scikit-learn, pandas, numpy, seaborn, matplotlib

-##Database Schema
+## Database Schema
--Here's a brief description of each attribute:
+Here's a brief description of each attribute:

 -ProductId: A unique identifier for the product being reviewed.
 This attribute helps distinguish between different products in the dataset.